k435467/hands-on-xamarin.forms-quickstarts/README.md

 # xamarin.forms-quickstarts-practice

- Practice the quickstarts of Xamarin.Forms that is on the Microsoft Docs website.
+Practice the [quickstarts](https://docs.microsoft.com/en-us/xamarin/get-started/quickstarts/) of Xamarin.Forms that is on the Microsoft Docs website to build a notes app.